overmind-xyz/race-to-keys--final-stretch/README.md

 - **Navigate and interact with the app**: All user interactions with the deployed contract should be handled through the provided middleware functions using the user’s associated Aptos account.

-## Objective #2 - App Fundamental Features
+## Task 2: Fundamental Features

 - ****\*\*\*\*****Sign In / Sign Out****\*\*\*\*****
   - Authentication is handled by connecting a user’s Twitter account
 - **Dashboard**
-  - Display connected user’s Aptos address and basic information like account APT balance
+  - Display connected user’s Aptos address and basic information like account balance
   - Provide the ability for users to initialize their key collection
   - Display keys owned by the current user for different accounts, along with their current value.
   - Display current protocol fees (`getProtocolFeePercentage` and `getSubjectFeePercentage`)